Digging the Pit Of Success for TPC-DS

 So we test on the model that can just do the simplest version of the task ~99% of the time.
 Smart enough not to fight us on the basics but not so smart it rescues us from our own sharp edges.
 Agent-level recovery from deficiencies is exactly what we're trying to measure and remove, not benefit from.

-We're blessed to be past the days of fighting agents to output properly formatted JSON for tool calls.
+Historical aside: we're blessed to be past the days of fighting agents to output properly formatted JSON for tool calls.
 Basics covers a lot more than it used to, which means you can focus on higher level optimization.

 Lever 2: The harness